corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/wire-format.md

 more advanced than, Google protocol buffers.
 See the [AMQP specification](https://docs.oasis-open.org/amqp/core/v1.0/os/amqp-core-types-v1.0-os.html) for a full description of this protocol and encoded examples you can use to understand each byte of a message.

-The format specifies encodings for several ‘primitive’ types: numbers, strings, UUIDs, timestamps and symbols.
+The format specifies encodings for several "primitive" types: numbers, strings, UUIDs, timestamps, and symbols.
 You can think of these as enum entries.
 It also defines the process to encode maps, lists, and arrays.
 Arrays always contain a single type of element, while lists can contain multiple element types.
 An AMQP byte stream is a repeated series of elements.

 AMQP goes further than most tagged binary encodings by including the concept of *described types*.
-Lets you impose an application-level type system on top of the basic groups of elements that low-level AMQP gives you.
+This lets you impose an application-level type system on top of the basic groups of elements that low-level AMQP gives you.
 Any element in the stream can be prefixed with a *descriptor*, which is either a string or a 64-bit value.
 Both types of label have a defined namespacing mechanism.
 This labeling scheme allows sophisticated layering on top of the simple, interoperable core.